M4 Sherman: M4A4

 In October 1942, five M3A4s and five M4A4s were tested in the California desert, which was a monstrous test for vehicles with an unsatisfactory cooling system.
 Constant breakdowns of auxiliary engine units put an end to the tank's combat career in the US Army.
 By the spring of 1943, the recommendations given by the Armored Council had been implemented, and 10 M4A4 tanks had been driven to a 4,000-miles (6,440 km) range.
 The average service life of the A57 engine reached 240 hours.
 M4A4 tanks took second place in reliability after the M4A3 with a Ford GAA engine (255 hours), ahead of diesel M4A2 (225 hours) and M4A1 radial (218 hours).
 The M4A4 was the easiest to maintain.

-Additional tests of four M4A4s from October 8, 1943, to February 14, 1944, showed even better results: one engine broke down after 339 hours, three others worked 400 hours with less than 10% power loss.

-3 of 4 M4A4 could finish the Armored Council test and drive for 4,000-miles (6,440 km).
+Additional tests of four M4A4s from 8 October 1943, to 14 February 1944, showed even better results: one engine broke down after 339 hours, three others worked 400 hours with less than 10% power loss.
+3 out of 4 M4A4 could finish the Armored Council test and drive for 4,000-miles (6,440 km).

 Despite the positive outcomes of additional testing, oil and fuel consumption was still too high for the engine to be recommended for service in the American army.
-Production of the M4A4 was discontinued on October 10, 1943, and it was declared obsolete in 1945.
+Production of the M4A4 was discontinued on 10 October 1943, and it was declared obsolete in 1945.